DataONEorg/api-entrypoint/README.md

-# api-ingress-k8s
+# DataONE API Entrypoint
-The DataONE Kubernetes cluster's API ingress controller component that is shared between microservices
+The DataONE API entrypoint that dispatches access to services, such as the Kubernetes cluster's API ingress controller component that is shared between microservices.